 About the program

-The Aquaculture and Agriculture Tech Skills Hub is jointly funded by the Australian Government under the Regional Recovery Partnerships, Greater Whitsunday Alliance (GW3) and Regional Development Australia, and is being delivered in partnership with the Queensland Government, TAFE Queensland and CQUniversity Australia to support existing plans and priorities within the region.
+The Aquaculture and Agriculture Tech Skills Hub was jointly funded by the Australian Government under the Regional Recovery Partnerships, Greater Whitsunday Alliance (GW3), and Regional Development Australia.
+It was delivered in partnership with the Queensland Government, TAFE Queensland, and CQUniversity Australia to support regional workforce development priorities.

-The partnership has been working with industry experts, community organisations and government since early 2022 to establish and support new ways of attracting, skilling, upskilling, retaining and growing local workforces through the identification of a broad suite of new and updated skills and workforce programs.
+Since early 2022, the partnership has collaborated with industry experts, community organisations, and government to explore new approaches to attracting, skilling, upskilling, retaining, and growing local workforces.
+This included identifying and delivering a broad suite of new and updated skills and workforce programs.

-We recommend nominating no more than two skillsets per individual.
-Delivery dates and modes will be dependent on the review and award of EOI applications.
-Placements will be confirmed through the Aquaculture and Agriculture Management Committee.
+We recommend nominating no more than two skill sets per individual.
+Delivery dates and modes will be determined based on interest and availability.

 It applies to those working in the Aquaculture sector who as part of their role operate hi-tech and real time aquatic technology and plan and monitor feed activities by using data and observation to optimise the uptake of feed.